Skip to main content

 • Low refrigerant from a leak.
 Compressor runs warm, suction line isn’t cold, and the box never recovers.
 This is sealed-system work and is not a DIY item.

 Before you call, run these.
-They take ten minutes and often pin the problem.
+They take ten minutes and often pin the problem for the tech.

 1. Read a real temperature.
 Put a thermometer in the center of the load and wait.
 Don’t trust the door dial.